sigmacomputing/sigmaquickstarts/site/sigmaguides/src/Retail & CPG 1: retention_analysis/Retail & CPG 1: Retention Analysis.md

 ![image4](assets/settinguptheworkbook_4.png)![image5](assets/settinguptheworkbook_5.png)

 5. You will now see the data source selection page.
-On the left side navigate to “Sigma Sample Database” → “EXAMPLES” → “PLUGS_ELECTRONICS” → “PLUGS_ELECTRONICS_HANDS_ON_LAB_DATA” and select it.
+On the left side navigate to “Sigma Sample Database” → “RETAIL” → “PLUGS_ELECTRONICS” → “PLUGS_ELECTRONICS_HANDS_ON_LAB_DATA” and select it.
 A preview of the table will show up and then click “Done” in the top right corner.

 ![image6](assets/settinguptheworkbook_6.png)